cosmos/ibc-go/docs/ibc/light-clients/overview.md

 ### Height

 Height defines a monotonically increasing sequence number which provides ordering of consensus state data persisted through updates.
 IBC lightclient module developers are expected to use the concrete type provided by the `02-client` submodule.
-This implements the expectations required by the `Height` interface in `core/modules/exported/client.go`.
+This implements the expectations required by the `Height` interface defined in `core/modules/exported/client.go`.